 - In mixing bowl, Add egg yolks and sugar and beat until smooth, creamy and pale yellow in color (about 3-5 minutes).

 - Gradually add cubed butter and continue mixing for approximately 2-3 minutes on high speed.

 - Slowly add the milk and vanilla, beating at low speed.
 Make sure there are no lumps of flour in the mixture.
 Use a strainer to make sure the batter is smooth with no lumps.

 - Using an electric mixer, whisk egg whites on high speed until soft peaks are formed.
 Transfer to another bowl.
 Set aside.

-- Gently fold in egg whites, ⅓ at a time.
-The batter will be quite thin.
-It will be difficult to fully incorporate the egg whites.
+- Gently fold in egg whites, 1/3 at a time and stir.
+The batter will be quite thin and foamy on top.